lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 Cholestric_HiC code arrays need to be replaced with cell arrays (allow for variable size) function to incorporate loops properly into primary sequence

+Make a table of electron microscopy data vs dinoflagellate order (Lucas):
+Yes Cholesteric
+No Cholesteric

 ## Medium priority:

 ## Low priority: